MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/PreviewSustainabilityProduct.md

 ms.author: cdmditeam
 ---

-# (Preview) Sustainability product in CloudforSustainabilitySharedDataModel(PreviewSustainabilityProduct)
+# (Preview) Sustainability product in Cloud for Sustainability shared data model(PreviewSustainabilityProduct)

 A product that can be associated with a product carbon footprint.